imran1995-python/data-pump-service/README.md

 # data-pump-service
-Docker data pump docker service to fetch SQS queue message count and
+Docker data pump service to fetch SQS queue message count and send it to a webhook

 ## Usage
 1. Place your service environment configurations in **env** file